Hong Kong police clear last pro-democracy protest sites

 On Thursday, police cleared most of the main protest site in the Admiralty district next to government headquarters, arresting scores of activists in a largely peaceful operation.

-That followed the clearance in late November of a site in the Mong Kok neighbourhood across the harbour from the main business district, a move that sparked several nights of clashes between demonstrators and police.
+That followed the clearance in late November of a site in the Mong Kok neighborhood across the harbor from the main business district, a move that sparked several nights of clashes between demonstrators and police.

 Hong Kong, a former British territory, returned to Chinese rule in 1997 under a "one country, two systems" formula that gives it more autonomy and freedom than the mainland and a goal of universal suffrage.